 See more In-depth

-- Frequently asked questions.
-Labor, delivery and postpartum care FAQ154.
-Labor induction.
-American College of Obstetricians and Gynecologists. http://www.acog.org/Patients/FAQs/Labor-Induction.
-Accessed April 25, 2017.
+- FAQs: Labor induction.
+American College of Obstetricians and Gynecologists. https://www.acog.org/womens-health/faqs/labor-induction.
+Accessed Jan.
+18, 2022.

-- Cunningham FG, et al. Induction and augmentation of labor.
+- Cunningham FG, et al., eds.
+Induction and augmentation of labor.
 In: Williams Obstetrics.
-24th ed.
-New York, N.Y.: The McGraw-Hill Companies; 2014. http://accessmedicine.mhmedical.com.
-Accessed April 25, 2017.
+25th ed.
+McGraw Hill; 2018. https://accessmedicine.mhmedical.com.
+Accessed Jan.
+18, 2022.

 - Zamawe C, et al. Effectiveness and safety of herbal medicines for induction of labour: A systematic review and meta-analysis.
 BMJ Open.
 2018; doi:10.1136/bmjopen-2018-022499.